gknowles/dimcli/docs/README.md

 $ a.out @rsp/one.rsp
 Words: one two three
 ~~~

+While generally useful response file processing can be disabled with
+cli.responseFiles(false).

 ## Optional Values
 You use the '?' [flag](#argument_names) on an argument name to indicate that